 Faithful To The End

-As for churches: the real local church is the group of believers who meet together.
+And what about the churches in Colossae, Laodicea and Hierapolis?
+The real local church is not a building but the group of believers who meet together where they live.
 When they move because of persecution, war, famine, lack of work or death, that congregation comes to an end, unless they are replaced by others.
-The church congregations in Laodicea and Colossae did not continue.
-But while they existed they worshipped Jesus Christ, proclaimed the gospel, discipled new believers and equipped them for wherever they should move.
 We know that God used some willing individuals to serve Him - like Nympha who welcomed believers to meet in her house.
 It is the individuals who need to stand firm to the end wherever they live or move to.
+Each believer needs to continue in Christ (Colossians 1:22-23).
+But the church congregations in Laodicea and Colossae did not continue.
 Perhaps the clues to the demise of the church at Laodicea are in Revelation 3:14-22 - they became self-satisfied and kept Jesus outside the church.

-The application should be obvious: however committed we appear to others, we can fall away from Jesus Christ if we allow our own interests to dictate our lives, and leave the Lord out of the centre of our desires.
+The application should be obvious.
+However committed we appear to others, we can fall away from Jesus Christ if we allow our own interests to dictate our lives, and leave the Lord out of the centre of our desires (Romans 11:22).
 Like the Laodicean church, it can happen gradually: or like Demas it can be the final decision of a reluctant heart (unwilling to sacrifice everything for Jesus).
 The key is to practise giving up your 'rights' - like Nympha did in opening her home to others.
-It may be giving up possessions, money, status, power, or some of the pleasures of life.
+It may be giving up possessions, money, status, power, or some of the pleasures of life (Acts 2:44-47).
 Once that happens, because of obedience to Jesus, then it becomes normal to trust Him with all the uncertainties of the future.
-People, who live with Him in control, get to the end in good order: but those who live by clinging onto control risk being found to be unfaithful at the end.
+People, who live with Him in control, get to the end in good order (2 Timothy 4:6-8): but those who live by clinging onto control risk being found to be unfaithful at the end (Matthew 7:21-23).
 Which are you?

 © Dr Paul Adams